Is Microsoft Teams Enough to Replace Your Phone System?

 If you are using Teams and realizing you can’t do as much as you want, you may want to consider replacing your hosted PBX with more modern SIP service.
 A true industry leader will provide you with SIP trunks, hosted SBC’s and connect them to your existing Microsoft Teams tenant.

 You don’t have a SIP service or Microsoft Teams

-You have a UCaaS hosted voice service and Microsoft Teams
+You have a UCaaS-hosted voice service and Microsoft Teams

-You have a UCaaS hosted voice without Microsoft Teams
+You have a UCaaS-hosted voice without Microsoft Teams

-You don’t use a UCaaS hosted voice system or Microsoft Teams
+You don’t use a UCaaS-hosted voice system or Microsoft Teams

 Integrating Microsoft Teams with Voice Capabilities Requires Expertise

-When considering Microsoft Teams, be sure you work with a provider that has extensive Microsoft experience.
-Integrations can be tricky and the whole point of scaling your voice and collaboration capabilities is to give you all of the modern communications features you want without all the complexity.
+When considering Microsoft Teams, be sure you work with a provider with extensive Microsoft experience.
+Integrations can be tricky, and the whole point of scaling your voice and collaboration capabilities is to give you all of the modern communications features you want without all the complexity.

 Work with a Microsoft Gold Partner provider and a dedicated Microsoft team.
 Gold Partners must demonstrate best-in-class capabilities within a specific Microsoft solution.
 You’ll save time and headaches during implementation, and they’ll be able to troubleshoot any issues you may have in the future.